erikamaker/bonecrawl/README.md

 ![mockup](https://user-images.githubusercontent.com/118931925/225080564-4f3dc3a7-49fb-4a86-9be0-c99801f23b87.png)

+# THE STORY

+You wake up alone in your prison cell, already dead.
+You're a captive soul in the underworld, hunted by nameless monsters and demons sent to torture you for eternity.
+Except, you don't belong here, and neither does your little sister.
+Somewhere in the 9 treacherous levels, she's imprisoned.
+Face your demons, take back the family bones, and climb your way out from perdition.
+With some sacrifices and a little magick, you may escape.

+# ABOUT THE ENGINE

+The idea was to create a text-based RPG that felt action-oriented.
+It needed to work with words alone, yet stay far away from the realm of multiple-choice.
+I wanted the player to experience a full adventure, complete with NSWE navigation, a visual grid map of coordinates, a hearts bar display, inventory management, item crafting, turn-based battling, magick casting, dynamic characters, environmental puzzles, and a heck of a lot more.
+I don't know that I'll ever complete this project, because I always plan on adding more.

-# ABOUT
+# ABOUT THE AUTHOR

 In 2003, my mom linked me to a .zip file of some text adventures.
 Just one link is all it took; I spent the rest of my youth on adventures that unfolded before me in terminal-green characters across a curved black screen.
 For many years, I dreamed of building my own text adventure game and, in 2019, I broke ground on the rogue-like realization of its engine.
 Here it is, warts and all!

-# GAMEPLAY

-The idea was to make a more replayable text adventure, that felt less like multiple choice selection, and more like an action RPG.
-Features: NSWE navigation, a visual grid map of coordinates, health bar display, many objects ranging from tools to NPCs, turn-based battling, inventory management, magick, cooking, crafting, dynamic terrain, environmental puzzles, and a heck of a lot more.

-# PLAN

-This engine and POC demo level is nearing completion for desktop.
-To follow: website, mobile app, and accessibility options.
-I would love to see this work as an MMORPG (especially for mobile), and I'm planning to make monthly adventures on a subscription basis.
-If you're interested in collaborating either with code or content, please reach out!